saitota/SlackReactionBot/README.md

-﻿# 🤖 Slack Serverless Reaction Bot
+﻿# 🤖 Slack Reaction Bot
 It is a serverless BOT that responds to Slack's specific Reaction and responds with lot of Reactions.

 ***DEMO:***